 Olmesartan/amlodipine/hydrochlorothiazide (Tribenzor®) and amlodipine/valsartan/hydrochlorothiazide (Exforge HCT®) will require prior drug use of two drug therapies from these select drug classes: calcium channel blockers, angiotensin receptor blockers, and/or diuretics.
 If previous claims for drugs in two of these three drug classes (calcium channel blockers, angiotensin receptor blockers, and/or diuretics) are not identified, the pharmacy claim will deny.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting
+NOTE: The POS User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+Section 37.5.1 for detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf